 The Volume Metric table allows you to rename or hide the Volume field used in charts of the data.
 You can only alter this field if it has not already been used by a chart.

-The Calculations table lists custom metrics you have defined for the data and allows you to define others.
+The Custom Metrics table lists custom metrics you have defined for the data and allows you to define others.
 See About Custom Metrics.

 Was this topic helpful?